UDOOboard/Bolt-Docs/docs/13_BIOS-UEFI_and_Tools/02_BIOS-UEFI_Update.md

 At the following link you can find the latest BIOS/UEFI Firmware and the BIOS/UEFI Update Utility to quickly and easily update the UDOO BOLT with the new BIOS/UEFI Firmware version.

-<span class="label label-warning">Heads up!</span> Please read carefully all the following information in this page and in the documentation file inside the package before to flash the new BIOS/UEFI
+<span class="label label-warning">Heads up!</span> **Please read carefully** all the following information in this page and in the documentation file inside the package before to flash the new BIOS/UEFI

-Please be aware that using **Windows** programmer, it must be run in a Prompt CMD shell with Administrator privileges.
+Please be aware that using **Windows** programmer, it must be run in a Prompt CMD shell or PowerShell with Administrator privileges.

 Using **Linux** programmer, *gcc compiler* and *Kernel-headers* are needed and every operation must be done with root/administrator privileges.
+The Flash Tool for Linux is not supported by the AMD Linux Kernel.
+If you have installed the [AMDGPU-Pro](!Operating_Systems/Linux/Drivers) drivers with the official AMD package, you have a custom AMD Linux Kernel on your system.
+We suggest to boot in a Linux Live distro or EFI shell to update the BIOS.

 <ul style="background-color: rgba(255, 170, 50, 0.3);padding: 20px;border-left: 5px solid orange; border-radius: 4px; color:rgb(45, 45, 45);">
   <li>DO NOT POWER OFF the board while flashing.
 DO NOT interrupt the process while is running.</li>